Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

 A few options are used here:

-Option ``--rm`` instructs Docker to remove the container when the container is stopped.
+Option ``--rm`` instructs Docker to remove the container layer (see below) when the container is stopped.

 Option ``-d`` instructs Docker to run the container in a detached mode.